 The Polish landscape is as diverse as it is beautiful.
 It’s hard to tell where the land ends and where the sky starts, so vast are its horizons.
-The Polish people themselves have a rich history, many famous People who influence not only Poland but the whole world and has left behind many famous landmarks for visitors to explore while learning more about Poland’s past.
+Poland has a rich history, many famous Poles who influence not only Poland but the whole world.

-This article will introduce you to some of these monuments and Landmarks in Poland and show you why they’re worth visiting!
+This article will introduce you to some of the Landmarks in Poland, beautiful Polish Cities and show you why they’re worth visiting!

 Historical Landmarks in Poland

-Lots of Historic Polish Landmarks are located close to Krakow which was the second Capital of Poland and the home for many of the Polish Kings.
+Lots of Historic Polish Landmarks are located close to Krakow which was the second Capital of Poland and the home for many of the Kings of Poland.
 So if you visiting Krakow you will be able to see the most important points of interest of Polish History and culture.

 Wieliczka Salt Mine